ptitbroussou/HW_QCNN/README.md

 ```

 ### Test in the LIP6 Cluster non-interactively
+The advantage of this method over the last interactive one is that:
+you don't need to keep the SSH connection during training, it's more safe.

 You can create a "batch.sh" file in the fold "Cluster_files" with content
 ```
 #!/bin/bash